“Being sisters means you always have backup.”

 Despite their care needs changing and evolving with their condition, these girls are not the kind to give up.
-Both Jamie and Sam are working part time and are heavily involved with advocacy in the disability sector.
+Both Jamie and Sam are heavily involved with advocacy in the disability sector.
 They love to travel, write and socialise with their friends just like any other 20 year old girls do.
 These girls are not letting their disability hold them back.

 “Neither of us wants to lie in bed all day watching TV we still want to go out and achieve things we don’t think that our disability should hold us back.” – Jamie

-Jamie and Sam have just recently moved into the Youngcare and Wesley Mission apartments at Sinnamon Park, where they live together in a two bedroom apartment.
-Without Youngcare, the girls felt as though they had nowhere to go and no say in their care.
+Jamie and Sam have just recently moved into their very own apartments at Newstead.
 With a condition that presents a future so uncertain, now they have the peace of mind that comes with a reliable and appropriate place to call home.
 Funding from Home Support Grants was able to assist the girls with their moving costs and buy items that will truly make their new house a home, for a long time to come.